developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Ignore Threat Type
 Used to specify the type of threat that is NOT monitored and cannot be detected when the value ***Ignore*** is chosen for the Managed Configuration **Threat Management - Action**.

--***Max Password Attempts***- the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.
+* ***Max Password Attempts***- the Threat Management System is configured NOT to monitor password entry attempts and never detects the threat of exceeding the maximum number of unsuccessful password entry attempts.

--***MDM Client Removal***- the Threat Management System is configured NOT to monitor the device or detect whether a specific Android Package Name is ever uninstalled from the device, and never detects the threat of removal of the MDM Client.
+* ***MDM Client Removal***- the Threat Management System is configured NOT to monitor the device or detect whether a specific Android Package Name is ever uninstalled from the device, and never detects the threat of removal of the MDM Client.

--***Externally Detected***- the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.
+* ***Externally Detected***- the Threat Management System is configured NOT to listen for indication from an application on the device that can signal a threat and **external threats are NEVER detected**.

--***Exchange Active Sync Command***- the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device and **such threats are NOT detected**.
+* ***Exchange Active Sync Command***- the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server through an Exchange Active Sync Client on the device and **such threats are NOT detected**.

--***Device is Rooted***- the Threat Management System is configured NOT to monitor the device to see if it has been rooted and **the threat of the device being rooted are NEVER detected**.
+* ***Device is Rooted***- the Threat Management System is configured NOT to monitor the device to see if it has been rooted and **the threat of the device being rooted are NEVER detected**.

 ### Periodic Scan
 Used to configure whether the Threat Management System should perform background polling to increase the accuracy and timeliness of detection of Rooted Device threat.

--***Off***- the Threat Management System does NOT perform background polling.
+* ***Off***- the Threat Management System does NOT perform background polling.
 This might increase performance and improve battery life somewhat, but also reduces the ability to detect the Rooted Device threat and/or result in a delay in detection of that threat.

--***On***- the Threat Management System performs background polling.
+* ***On***- the Threat Management System performs background polling.
 This might reduce performance and degrade battery life somewhat, but also increases the ability to detect the Rooted Device threat and accelerate detection of that threat.
 The additional Managed Configurations **Threat Management - Periodic Scan Interval**, **Threat Management - Periodic Scan Additional Folders**, and **Threat Management - Periodic Scan Additional Folders List** can be used to adjust the nature of the background polling, allowing trade-offs to be made in the balance of thoroughness vs. the impact to performance and battery life.
 This value should generally be chosen only if detection of the ***Device is Rooted*** threat has been enabled, since it would have little value otherwise.

 ### Periodic Scan Interval
 Used to configure the interval between polls when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.
 The interval is specified in seconds between polls.

+**Notes**:
-- Choosing a lower value can increase the aggressiveness of detection of rooted devices, which can reduce the time required to successfully detect that a device has been rooted, but also can reduce the impact of polling on performance and battery life.
+* Choosing a lower value can increase the aggressiveness of detection of rooted devices, which can reduce the time required to successfully detect that a device has been rooted, but also can reduce the impact of polling on application performance and battery life.

-- Choosing a higher value can reduce the aggressiveness of detection of rooted devices, which can increase the time required to successfully detect that a device has been rooted, but also can decrease the impact of polling on performance and battery life.
+* Choosing a higher value can reduce the aggressiveness of detection of rooted devices, which can increase the time required to successfully detect that a device has been rooted, but also can decrease the impact of polling on application performance and battery life.

 ### Periodic Scan Additional Folders
 Used to configure whether additional folders is polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.

 When background polling to detect device rooting is performed, the Threat Management System always scans certain key folders considered common or likely locations where changes might occur that could signal that the device has been rooted.
 In some cases, rooting might occur through changes made to other folders.

--***Off***- the Threat Management System scans only the default folders.
+* ***Off***- the Threat Management System scans only the default folders.

--***On***- the Threat Management System scans the default folders plus additional folders.
+* ***On***- the Threat Management System scans the default folders plus additional folders.
 The additional Managed Configuration **Threat Management - Periodic Scan Additional Folders List** also MUST be specified to identify the list of additional folders to be scanned.
--***Off***- the Threat Management System scans only the default folders.

 ### Periodic Scan Additional Folders List
 Used to configure a list of additional folders polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.